QintuTao/scripting_en/README.md

 ## 4, Coding the script

 Dive straight into coding the script.
-#Our work flow would be:
+* Our work flow would be:
+* 4.0.
+Place csvdata folder on desktop
 * 4.1.
 Create URL paths to our folder
 * 4.2.
 Read the files and extract their data one by one.
 * 4.3.
 Do something with extracted information
 * 4.4.
+Set up destination file name, path, and content
+* 4.5.
+Create an executable file
+* 4.6.
+Run the executable file with an argument (of how many files to analyze)
-Write to file the information
+* 4.7.
+Write to destination file

 ```Swift